Science 8

 - Water underground trickles through cracks, pores, and crevices before hitting a layer of bedrock.

-- The sort of underground river system formed by permeable and impermeable rocks and holes filled with water is called an aquifer.
-The water down there moves, albeit very slowly.
+- The sort of underground river system formed by permeable and impermeable rocks and holes

 - The top of an aquifer is called a water table, and its location may vary.